RyderFreeman4Logos/anon-ticket/README.md

 sizes, ingested payments) so ops can visualize sync progress.

 The binary tracks the last processed height in the storage layer so it can resume after restarts.
+It only ingests transfers at or below `wallet_height - MONITOR_MIN_CONFIRMATIONS` to avoid issuing tokens on blocks that could still be reorganized.
 Configure the RPC credentials to point at the wallet you use for receiving PID-based transfers.

 ### Watch-Only Wallet Deployment (Recommended)